Oregon State University–Cascades: History

 The OSU-Cascades campus in Bend, OR.

+OSU–Cascades was established in 2001.
 In August 2012, the Oregon State Board of Higher Education approved OSU's plan to expand the campus into a four-year school.
 Oregon State University planned to add freshman and sophomore level classes to the Cascades campus as early as 2015, though it was not decided if the current location would be used or if a new campus would be built.
 During the 2013 legislative session, the Oregon Legislative Assembly approved $16 million in construction bonds to finance a new, expanded four-year campus in Bend for OSU–Cascades.
 A supplement of $8 million in philanthropic funds and campus-supported bonds would create a financing package totaling $24 million.
 A suitable building site would require 40 to 60 acres.

 2018 expansion

 In early 2018, the Oregon Legislature approved a $39 million state-backed bond to expand the OSU–Cascades campus.
-Supported by Governor Kate Brown, the expansion will go towards the construction of a new academic building, focused on STEAM fields.
-The building will feature labs, classrooms, and faculty offices.
-Majors such as kinesiology, engineering, art, and outdoor products will be housed within the new building.
-Construction is projected to begin in Summer 2019 with the facility scheduled to open in Fall 2021.
+Supported by Governor Kate Brown, the expansion would go towards the construction of a new academic building, focused on STEAM fields.
+The building was to feature labs, classrooms, and faculty offices.
+Majors such as kinesiology, engineering, art, and outdoor products would be housed within the new building.
+Construction was projected to begin in Summer 2019 with the facility scheduled to open in Fall 2021.

 OSU–Cascades purchased a 73-acre demolition landfill from Deschutes County for $1 in late 2017.
 The landfill sits adjacent to the Cascades campus, and was previously used to collect construction debris.
 The expected cost of the site cleanup is $43.3 million.
 The university also owns another 46 acres from an old pumice mine, located next to the landfill.
 With over 100 acres purchased, OSU–Cascades plans to expand their 10-acre campus.
 This expansion is projected to serve upwards of 5,000 students within the next decade.
 The Tumalo Volcanic Center is the source of the pumice for Cascades's to expand their campus.

 The OSU–Cascade campus hopes to create a zero-waste sustainable campus by featuring "net-zero energy, water, and waste campuses".